IhebIbnelouafi/Change-BackGround-Color/README.md

 ## Project Overview

-The project consists of a single HTML page with 4 buttons.
-When you click the button, the background color of the webpage changes.
+The project consists of a single HTML page with 5 buttons.
+When you click the button, the background color of the webpage changes to the button's color.
 It's a fun and interactive way to practice event handling in JavaScript and styling with CSS.

 ## What I Learned